Incompleteness: The Limits of Science and Mind

 The vast majority of this unconscious information is essentially “dead” to each of us after it was formed, carried in our heads but never or vary rarely accessed.
 In the few cases of people who have eidetic memories, with K connectivities between their memory encoding neurons that are very high, such individuals are not adaptive.
 They’re continually tormented by past memories, forced to rehearse them, and their ability to pay attention to the present, and respond to their surroundings becomes increasingly degraded with time and experience.

-These insights about the limits and evo devo nature of simulation in natural biological systems tell us why the simulation argument is not plausible, and why such similarly nonbiological models as physicist Frank Tipler’s end-of-universe recreation, or “informational immortality” of all the minds that once existed within it, as discussed in his interesting book, The Physics of Immortality (1997) are so unlikely.
+These insights about the limits and evo devo nature of simulation in natural biological systems tell us why the simulation argument is not plausible, and why such similarly nonbiological models as physicist Frank Tipler’s end-of-universe recreation, or “informational immortality” of all the minds that once existed within it, as discussed in his ambitious work, The Physics of Immortality (1997) are so unlikely.
 This Tiplerian information theory must be wrong, in my view, just as Teilhard de Chardin’s assumption of a “Godlike” intelligence at the end of this universe, his Omega Point hypothesis, must also be wrong.
-We will reach an Omega in this universe, but it won’t be Godlike.
+We will reach a kind of Omega in this universe, but it won’t be Godlike.
 Such intelligences will have vast superpowers compared to us, but they’ll always be computationally incomplete, with their own questions they can’t answer, and challenges they can’t overcome.
 The best they’ll be able to do is to try to help continue the evo devo process that created them, in their own highly incomplete and limited ways, by nonrandomly influencing the next generation.

 So science in our kind of universe, and thus mind itself, is not actually unlimited, but is a future-limited body of knowledge, in this universe at least.
 There are a predictable set of destinies which our universe is heading toward, waiting to be uncovered (devo).
 The sooner we understand those, the sooner we can focus our energies on those things the universe is guiding us to do, and stop wasting our energy on less important futures, and fighting against developments we can’t ultimately stop, but can only delay or accelerate, as our morality guides us.